 This is going to allow you to get the most out of your training and receive the benefits from both training methods.

-To learn a bit more about weight training and swimming you can check out my article- Should you lift weights before or after swimming, by clicking here.
-Also consider checking out my weight training guide for swimmers by clicking here.
+To learn a bit more about weight training and swimming you can check out my article- Should you lift weights before or after swimming.
+Also consider checking out my weight training guide for swimmers.

 6. Drink a lot of water and consume a fair amount of protein to keep the swimmer’s appetite under control.